nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 ### GitHub adds

   If 'GitHub Invite Sent?' is unchecked:
-  - Copy their GitHubID from column O
+  - Copy their GitHubID from column M
-  - Note their Title/Position from column Q and affiliation from column P
+  - Note their Title/Position from column O and affiliation from column N
   - Go to [the people list on GitHub](https://github.com/orgs/nih-cfde/people)
   - Click `Invite Member` or `Buy more` (it will only show one or the other)